 Character Development Questions

-In addition to the character bio template we’ve provided above, there are always additional character development questions you can ask.
-When writing a novel, there is simply no such thing as knowing too much about your character.
+In addition to the character template, there are always additional character development questions you can ask.
+When writing a novel, there is no such thing as knowing too much about your character.

 If you need to dive even deeper, check out these lists and resources for some more questions to ask yourself and/or your character.